-The process of developing the SUMP involved extensive consultation with stakeholders, including government officials, private sector representatives, civil society organisations, and community members.
-The plan's objectives include increasing public transportation services, improving road safety, reducing greenhouse gas emissions, and promoting non-motorised transport modes such as walking and cycling.
+The SUMP developing process involved extensive consultation with stakeholders, including government officials, private sector representatives, civil society organiszations, and community members.
+The plan's objectives include increasing public transportation services, improving road safety, reducing greenhouse gas emissions, and promoting non-motoriszed transport modes such as walking and cycling.

-The SUMP is expected to have a significant impact on the quality of life of Dire Dawa's residents, as it will help to create a more sustainable and efficient urban environment.
-The plan is also aligned with Ethiopia's national transport policy, which aims to promote sustainable and inclusive transportation systems.
+The SUMP is expected to impact Dire Dawa's residents life quality, as it will create a more sustainable and efficient urban environment.
+The plan is aligned with Ethiopia's national transport policy, which aims to promote sustainable and inclusive transportation systems.

-This achievement highlights the commitment of Dire Dawa's authorities to improve the city's transportation system and promote sustainable mobility, and the crucial role played by AFD and the MobiliseYourCity Partnership in supporting cities in their transition towards sustainable mobility.
+This achievement highlights Dire Dawa's authorities' commitment to improving the city's transportation system and promoting sustainable mobility, the role played by AFD and the MobiliseYourCity partnership in supporting cities in their transition towards sustainable mobility.

-Linking urban planning and mobility planning will become essential considering the changing city scale
+Linking urban planning and mobility planning will become essential considering the changing city-scale

-The number of inhabitants in Dire Dawa is expected to triple by 2040 (reaching 800,000 - 900,000 people).
+The number of inhabitants in Dire Dawa is expected to triple by 2040 (reaching 800 000 - 900 000 people).
 The patterns of this growth will significantly influence the mobility behaviour in the city.
-The SUMP scenarios are thus structured around the different future shapes of the city, taking into account construction of an already planned new industrial city 15km away from the urban core.
-While the scattered city scenario could increase the urban area by 114km2, significantly increasing the length of trips, the alternative, desired scenarios of a polycentric city would ensure more efficient and sustainable transport through densified development.
-They would also significantly reduce the newly urbanised areas until 2040.
+The SUMP scenarios are thus structured around the different future shapes of the city, considering the construction of an already planned new industrial city 15km away from the urban core.
+While the scattered city scenario could enlarge the urban area by 114km2, significantly increasing the length of trips, the alternative, desired scenarios of a polycentric city would ensure more efficient and sustainable transport through densified development.
+They would also reduce the newly urbanised areas until 2040.

-A structural plan for urban development has already been prepared by the municipality.
+A structural plan for urban development has been prepared by the municipality.
 Linking the SUMP to the structural plan and coordinating between urban development and mobility planning will be key to future sustainable mobility in Dire Dawa.